Dr Paul Williams

 * The history of Cultural Studies

-* The cultural and political impact of alternative psychotherapies from the 1970s (earlier this year I co-authored the article "The Primal is the Political: Psychotherapy, Engagement, and Narcissism in the 1970s," published in American Quarterly)
+* The cultural and political impact of alternative psychotherapies from the 1970s (in 2018 I co-authored the article "The Primal is the Political: Psychotherapy, Engagement, and Narcissism in the 1970s," published in American Quarterly)

 I am also the Admissions Tutor for English and teach across many modules, including my third-year option EAS3242 From Comics to Graphic Novels, and welcome inquiries from potential PhD students.